loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 // declared later on in a register as opposed to one declared early. #todo[review sentence]

-Doing this efficiently can prove difficult because the compiler has to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete @RegisterAllocationbouchez2006register.
+Doing this efficiently can prove difficult because the compiler has to minimize the amount of register spilling needed, and this has in fact been proven to be NP-complete @RegisterAllocationbouchez2006register.
 This was not implemented for #ln because it was deemed an optimization that, while interesting, was not something we would have time to implement properly.